-Brucellosis is a disease caused by infection with a type of bacteria (Brucella).
+Brucellosis is a disease caused by infection with Brucella bacteria.
 This disease is common in many parts of the world, but it is rare in Australia.
-Brucella bacteria infect a range of animals.
-Brucella suis usually infect pigs.
-Brucella suis infection is widespread in Queensland’s feral pig population and it has also been detected in the feral pig population in northern New South Wales (NSW).
+Brucella bacteria can infect a range of animals and humans.
+Brucella suis usually infects pigs but can also infect humans and dogs.

-Feral pigs are the usual source of infection for people, particularly when there has been contact through breaks in the skin with the tissues and body fluids of an infected pig e.g. blood, urine, uterine discharges and aborted foetuses.
+Feral pigs are the usual source of infection for people, domestic pigs and dogs, particularly when there has been contact with the tissues and body fluids of an infected pig, for example, blood, urine, semen, uterine discharges and aborted foetuses.

 Uncommonly, bacteria can be aerosolised, inhaled and cause disease, such as in laboratory workers who work with Brucella suis cultures; or during butchering of infected pigs.
 The infection is rarely transmitted from person-to-person.